Advertisement

 Google News

-According to data provided by CryptoQuant, MicroStrategy's Bitcoin premium has returned back to the levels that were last seen during the 2021 bull run.
+According to data provided by CryptoQuant, MicroStrategy's Bitcoin premium has returned to levels that were last seen during the 2021 bull run.

 As noted by CryptoQuant CEO Ki Young Ju, the company's Bitcoin premium ended up peaking in the middle of the 2021 bull run.